AccelByte/extend-vivox-authorization-service-java/README.md

 This repository provides a project template for an `Vivox Authorization Service` Extend Service Extension app written in `Java`.
 It includes a ready to use service to generate Vivox access token.
 This web service created using a stack that includes a `gRPC Server` and the [gRPC Gateway](https://github.com/grpc-ecosystem/grpc-gateway?tab=readme-ov-file#about).
 Additionally, it comes with built-in instrumentation for observability, ensuring that metrics, traces, and logs are available upon deployment.

-You can clone this repository to modify and develope your own `Vivox Authorization Service` Extend app.
+You can clone this repository to modify and develop your own `Vivox Authorization Service` Extend app.
 Simply modify this project by defining your endpoints in `service.proto` file and implementing the handlers for those endpoints.